 This panel addressed equity and inclusion in recent open science policy developments in Asia and Europe.

 A joint EIFL/COAR/OpenAIRE panel session.

-- discuss why community/good governance is important and how that relates to equity and inclusion
+- discussed why community/good governance is important and how that relates to equity and inclusion

-- provide some concrete models of good governance that other infrastructures can adopt in their own context
+- provided some concrete models of good governance that other infrastructures can adopt in their own context

 |Moderator:||Kathleen Shearer (COAR)|

 Dominique Babini is from Argentina, holds a doctorate in political science and a postgraduate degree in information science.
 Open access and open science advisor, and previously repository developer and manager, at the Latin American Council of Social Sciences (CLACSO), a network of 736 research institutions in 52 countries, where she now coordinates CLACSO's open access/open science International Campaign.

 Janneke Adema is an Assistant Professor in Digital Media at the Centre for Postdigital Cultures at Coventry University.
 In her research she explores the future of scholarly communications and experimental forms of knowledge production, where her work incorporates processual and performative publishing, radical open access, scholarly poethics, media studies, book history, cultural studies, and critical theory.
 She explores these issues in depth in her various publications, but also by supporting a variety of scholar-led, not-for-profit publishing projects, including the Radical Open Access Collective, Open Humanities Press, ScholarLed, and Post Office Press (POP).
 She is currently Co-PI on the Community-Led Open Publication Infrastructures for Monographs (COPIM) project (copim.ac.uk).
 You can follow her research on openreflections.wordpress.com.